digitalohm/assimil8or-helpers/README.md

 # Preset Template

 The prst002.yml file is meant to be an ongoing evolution of a preset template that allows me to quickly dial in the values I like to use when working with the module.
 This can save some time based on perferred cv mappings etc.  The other benefit I realized was the ability to preview samples on a computer, and place them in the template so they are loaded at the module, rather than previewing samples, copying them onto the microsd and turning the knob to select them.
+Initially this was kind of the only reason I made a repo, to hold templates and keep track of changes...but then see below for what happened...

 # Slicer